polypheny/Website/community/gsoc/ideas.md

 ## Quality check and assurance
-A major problem in the process of developing any kind of software is to ensure that a change does not introduce any bugs in a completely different subsystem of the software.
+A major problem in the process of developing any kind of software is to ensure that a change does not introduce new bugs in a completely different subsystem of the software.
 For a database system this also includes to ensure the completeness and correctness of the results of a query.

 Continuously and automatically checking that a system behaves and works like expected is therefore important to ensure consistent software quality and to avoid regressions.
 Usually, this is done using unit tests and integration tests.
 While unit tests check that individual parts (units) of the code (typically individual methods) work as expected, integration testing checks if the whole application works correctly.